Work (human activity)

-Besides objective differences, one culture may organize or attach social status to work roles differently from another.
+Cultures and individuals across history have expressed a wide range of attitudes towards work.
+Besides objective differences, one culture may organize or attach social status to work roles through formalized professions which may carry specialized job titles and provide people with a career.
 Throughout history, work has been intimately connected with other aspects of society and politics, such as power, class, tradition, rights, and privileges.
-Accordingly, the division of labor is a prominent topic across the social sciences, as both an abstract concept and a characteristic of individual cultures.
+Accordingly, the division of labour is a prominent topic across the social sciences as both an abstract concept and a characteristic of individual cultures.
+Work may also present a threat to individual human happiness and survival, either through dirty, dangerous, and demeaning occupations or in extreme cases, from death by overwork.